To learn is to change… Education is a process that changes the learner.

 This is all about measuring the rate of your movement as you progress along your path towards mastering the material you are studying.
 Measure not only how well your successes panned out, but also take into account your failures and how they can be improved upon the next time around.
 How well and effectively you measure and track your progress will indeed determine how quickly you are able to reach your learning goals and objectives.
 Your progress meter will also get you back-on-track, when you recognize you have moved off the beaten path.

-Potential Learning Challenges
+Potential Learning Challenges You Might Face

 Along our journey of learning there will be times when things could get difficult, when we just can’t seem to make sense of the material we are studying, or when we simply become overwhelmed with the amount of information we are ingesting into our biological computer processor.
 The first step to dealing with these types of challenges is to simply recognize that they exist and that they might shake us up a little if we are not prepared for the consequences.
 Once you have mentally prepared yourself for the worst case scenarios, you can then move onto the final step which is working through them in a logical step-by-step fashion.